sendoel lab

 2. Translational reprogramming in cancer

 Global changes in gene expression driven by transcription factors have been studied extensively and referred to as transcriptional reprogramming.
-In contrast, the notion that distinct protein synthesis programs exist that can be
+In contrast, the notion that distinct protein synthesis programs exist that can be co-opted by cancer cells is relatively new.

-resulting in preferential translation of oncogenic mRNAs.
+We recently found that cancer-initiating cells depend on alternative initiation factors, resulting in preferential translation of oncogenic mRNAs.
 These findings point at a switch from conventional towards alternative translation programs and suggest that cells can selectively control the translational efficiency of its mRNA pool.

 We are interested in systematically understanding the role of translational reprogramming in cancer.
 How is alternative translation controlled at the molecular level?
 Which initiation factors are involved, how do they interact with the ribosome to initiate translation?
 Which cofactors help to control these processes?

-Answers to these questions may help to disentangle the enigmatic field of alternative translation, introduce new concepts in the regulation of gene expression and assess it
+Answers to these questions may help to disentangle the enigmatic field of alternative translation, introduce new concepts in the regulation of gene expression and assess it as a potential new Achilles heel for cancer.

 Transcriptional and translational changes during early stages of tumorigenesis